dmx-systems/dmx-documentation/docs/user.rst

 .. note:: **Custom Association Types**

     You cannot create two or more associations of the same association type between two items.
-Use "Custom Association Types" to avoid errors.
+Use :ref:`Custom Association Types<user-custom-association-types>` to avoid errors.

 Create the first association between the topic type "Date" and the topic type "Blooming period".
 Edit the association and open the drop-down menu called "Custom Association Type".